Facebook

 Strap Issues

-While there are many satisfied customers that don’t have this problem, a few customers find difficulty adjusting the shoulder strap which made it uncomfortable to use it.
+While many satisfied customers don’t have this problem, a few customers find difficulty adjusting the shoulder strap, making it uncomfortable to use.

 Product Specs